loic-p/Juna/README.md

 garbage collection (which means no memory managment features at all: an infinite loop will quickly fill your memory).

-Juna is mostly a sandbox for cool concepts that I tried to understand at the time, and is not intented for actual use.
+Juna is mostly a sandbox for cool PL concepts that I tried to understand at the time, and is not intented for actual use.
 However, it does work: the folder "tests" contains a handful of demonstration programs, including a merge sort and some demonstration of GADT capabilities.